Social workers for children and families

 In the data file

-See Download the data for the numbers of social workers with unknown ethnicity between 2017 and 2022.
+Download the data for the numbers and percentage of social workers by ethnicity including those with unknown ethnic group between 2017 and 2024.

 3. By ethnicity